Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 - understand the `scope` in JavaScript and *block level* variable declarations
 - understand how *arrow functions* work
 - use `Promisse`'s  for assynchronous events handling
-- learn how to use speread operator and destructuring
+- learn how to use *speread operator* and *destructuring*

 ### Estimated time: 2h

 ## `let`, `const` and *block scoping*
 One of the most fundamental ideas of any programming language is **scope**.
 Each variable declared by the programmer lives in some scope.
 Before ES6, JavaScript used one keyword to declare variables - `var` - and two main scopes where variables lived:
 - *global* scope
-- *local* scope
+- *function (local)* scope

-Among other new syntax, ES6 introduced two new keywords for variable declarations - `const` and` let`.
+Among other new syntax, ES6 introduced two new keywords for variable declarations - `const` and `let`.
 It has also introduced a *block level scoping* for variables declared with those new keywords.

 ### Why is it important?